demjhonsilver/mirax-player/README.md

 Minor Changes:

+ v6.2.0
+- The progress bar for video player is wider and the default color is white.
+- The speed option panel is getting lower.

+ v6.1.0
 - Examples for React embedding are based on named exports.
 - Adding a dependency from Aziwork.

 Patch Changes: